 - Team-building activities to help build a cohesive, supportive group of Bonner Leaders.

 - Leadership development through student-designed and coordinated projects.

 - Networking events such as regional and national conferences.

-- Promoting an understanding of the seven common commitments.
+- Understand the seven common commitments.